 c.
-Headwater and Tail Water Elevations
+Headwater and Tailwater Elevations

-- Tail water elevations shall be determined using one of the methods described in the portion of this Section guiding open channel design (see paragraph D2-a). - (2).
-Headwater elevations shall be determined by adding the total head losses through the structure to the tail water elevation, for the given discharge.
+- (1) Tailwater elevations shall be determined using one of the methods described in the portion of this Section guiding open channel design (see paragraph D2-a) - (2) Headwater elevations shall be determined by adding the total head losses through the structure to the tail water elevation, for the given discharge.